pierwill/ssn2018aarhus/aarhus.rst

    In her book *Carceral Capitalism*, Jackie Wang writes that in our racialized security states, “uncertainty is presented as an information problem.”
 Surveillance today oftens aims to mitigate the risks of an *unknown* future.
 More information equals a better prediction of the future.

    Consider, though, the (historical) idea of divine omniscience, where the future is already known---but not to us.
 How might predictive state surveillance look differently with theology and in light of the history of religion?

    A 2017 report on surveillance by `Church of Scotland`_ (with input from Eric Stoddart) says “God does not gather information about us.”
 God is, however, omniscient.

    One consequence of God’s omniscience is Predestination.
 He knows everything, so he knows each person’s fate: to heaven or to hell.
 It is the ultimate instance of knowledge from above determining an individual’s future.
 Because for God, to know and to do are the same thing.
 Predestination has an important place in the dominant ideology of one of the earliest cultures of modern state surveillance: 16th century, Elizabethan England.

    With the rise of predictive policing and data analysis practices that seem to constrain and call into question free will, I argue that the literature of predestination the working of surveillance today that aspires almost to “secular omniscience” (a phrase of D. Lyon’s).

    Here’s what I’ll do in this presentation:

-   - I'll to begin with a visual example as a motivation.
+   - I'll to begin with a visual motivation
-   - Then I'll dive into the history.
+   - Then I'll dive into some history
-   - I'll look at a case study and a text.
+   - and finally at a case study and a text (I am after all a, supposedly, literary scholar).

    \------------------------------\

    Another word about Predestination: *Predestination is secret*.
 John Calvin calls it is “an admirable secret of the judgement of God.”
 Predestination means the real existence of secret knowledge, accessible only to God.
 It is totally opaque to mortals.
 You can see how this might be threatening to sovereign power: even the most dastardly rebel cannot be proven not be one of the elect.

-   I’ll start with a visual example.
-This is the first:

 ----

 :id: perkins

 .. image:: img/chain.jpg
-	   :height: 720px
+	   :height: 680px

 “A ſurvey or Table declaring the order of the cauſes of ſalvation and damnation according to Gods word,” in William Perkins, *The Golden Chain* (London, 1592).